kniffen/TruckSim-Telemetry-Demo/README.md

 # TruckSim-Telemetry-Demo
-A demo web app for the  TruckSim-Telemetry module
+A demo app for [TruckSim-Telemetry](https://github.com/kniffen/TruckSim-Telemetry)

 ## How to run it
 ```